top of page

 Sombrero Chair

 As the 60s became the 1970s, styles began to change.
 The Gambit and the Beverly Hills designs endured.
-George developed the Sombrero chair from moulded plastics.
+George looked at innovative ways of using moulded plastics.
+The Sombrero chair was born.
+This was also developed for contracts/public seating.

 The Guy Roger's design team